-The reliefs cover only the current-year transactions or events and do not impact the comparative periods.
+The reliefs cover only the 2021 and 2020 transactions or events and do not impact the previous periods.

 Also, the accompanying financial statements have been presented in Philippine peso and have been prepared using the historical cost basis.
 Historical cost is the fair value of the consideration given in exchange for assets and change in fair value of the consideration received in exchange for incurring a liability.